grumpyjames/birding-almanac/features/a-200-bird-year/part-35-dixons-cats-durham-and-children.md

 the plan and go on a walk around the city centre rather than visiting the effective garden centre the forward party decided to head to.
-This, remarkably, turns out alright - the garden centre crew have a jolly time there, and we get to walk up the bailey and give the cathedral a bit of a walk around.
+This, remarkably, turns out alright - the garden centre crew have a jolly time there, and we get to walk up the Bailey and give the cathedral a bit of a walk around.

 <figure class="figure">